LeighCressman/MBMI_Capstone/README.md

 ## Detecting Asymptomatic Bacteriuria in Clinical Notes using Large Language Models (LLMs)
 This repository contains the code for Leigh Cressman's capstone project in the Master of Biomedical Informatics (MBMI) program at the University of Pennsylvania (crel@pennmedicine.upenn.edu).
+Advisors for this project are Danielle Mowery, PhD ((dlmowery@pennmedicine.upenn.edu), and Lauren Dutcher, MD (ldutcher@pennmedicine.upenn.edu).

-Included in this repository is:
+Included in this repository:
 1) Code for generating synthetic patient notes
 2) Prompt templates for urinary tract infection (UTI) symptoms
 3) Code for calculating the cost to use large language models (LLMs) to process clinical notes